www.scantips.com

 The examples 1.999535x gain is very nearly 2x.
 And the Annualized Return 12.24% is near 12%.
 And the doubling in 6 years × 12% is the Rule of 72.
 Which is an approximation, but it does indicate the math is working OK.
 (Rule of 72 is below).

 The Average of a fund's annual gains is Not the meaningful measure of stock performance.
 Because the average is just the sum of each years gain divided by the number of years.
-But the long term compounding result is the multiplication product of the years of (1 + gains), which is the compounding.
-It's difficult to judge a final result just looking at several mixed year results (of maybe both + and -), but the Annualized Total Return is a very good way to realize a realistic long term performance rate of a stock.
-Maybe it didn't actually literally happen that way, but annualized gives precisely the same gain, and computes a more useful comparison with an "average" gain rate that works too.
+But the long term compounding result is the multiplication product of each years (1 + gains), which is the compounding.
+It's difficult to judge a final result just looking at several mixed year results (of maybe both + and -), but the Annualized Total Return is a very good way to realize a realistic and meaningful long term performance rate of a stock.
+Maybe it didn't actually literally happen that way, but annualized gives precisely the same gain in the same time, and computes a more useful comparison with a "continual" Fixed gain rate that works too.

 Caution: Annualized Return cannot and will not be calculated if including the current incomplete year data.
 Gain calculations are OK as YTD, but Annualization is Whole Years Only.